XRRRA/TMPS_labs/Labs1_2/RaportLab1.md

     - Similarly, a `SmartphoneBuilder` is used to create a customized smartphone by setting the brand, model, color, RAM, and storage.
     - The `build()` method produces a `Smartphone` object that’s added to the inventory.

    **Explanation:** The Builder Pattern here allows for flexible and readable product creation, particularly for products with many attributes.
-Each builder step method returns the builder itself, allowing method chaining.
+Each domain.builder step method returns the domain.builder itself, allowing method chaining.

 4. **Displaying the Store Inventory:**
    ```java